Malham

 Kirkby Malhamdale Parish Council

 Kirkby Malhamdale Parish Council includes the grouped parishes of Malham, Malham Moor, Kirkby Malham and Hanlith.
-The council has nine councillors and meets each moth at Malham Village Hall.
+The council has nine councillors and meets each month at Malham Village Hall (occasionally at Kirkby Malham Parish Hall instead).
 The council is involved in enhancement projects in the area, including signposting, footbridge refurbishment, village green maintenance and running public conveniences in the village.

 North Yorkshire Council